discogs/pymongo-job-queue/README.md

 ```
 In the `data` field, the `JobQueue.pub()` method will add whatever data you pass as a parameter.
 The `ts` attributes will be updated as the document is worked on.

+## Contributing

+Want to hack on this?
+Check out the "Submitting a Change" section in the [CONTRIBUTING](https://github.com/discogs/pymongo-job-queue/blob/master/CONTRIBUTING.md) doc.

 ### License
 MIT Copyright (c) 2016 Discogs